-- Low dissolved oxygen levels in the Savannah River and Harbor and the sharing of substantial load reductions between Georgia and South Carolina dischargers - Coordination with South Carolina on shared water resources in the Savannah Basin - 3.
+- 1. Low dissolved oxygen levels and other water quality concerns in the Savannah River and Harbor and the sharing of substantial load reductions between Georgia and South Carolina dischargers - 2.
+Coordination with South Carolina on shared water resources in the Savannah Basin - 3.
 Potential gaps in surface water availability in the Ogeechee Basin - 4.
 Concerns about interbasin transfers of water out of the Savannah Basin - 5.
 Long-term operating procedures at the USACE reservoirs and the use of adaptive management to maintain conservation pools at the highest possible levels - 6.
 More efficient use of water in the region